KcAcoZhang/PLEASING/README.md

 PLEASING: Exploring the Historical and Potential Events for Temporal Knowledge Graph Reasoning(Under Review)

 ## Dependencies
-The required framework and other libraries can be found in the requirement.txt.
+The required framework and other libraries can be found in the requirements.txt.

 Note that GDELT preprocessing requires more memory.